Tuesday, August 22, 2023

 Dr. King is a professor emerita of anthropology at the College of William and Mary and explored the topic in her book How Animals Grieve.
 She states that we can only evaluate what we can see in the dogs' behavioral changes.
 Something may show up quickly, such as a social withdrawal.
 He could decide not to eat or drink normally and even continue to search for his companion or vocalize his stress.

-Of course, they may not fully comprehend the concept of death and all of its metaphysical implications, they do know that another dog in their life is missing It is a situation where they have lost the companionship when the other dog is no longer around.
-Some other examples of grieving may be lethargic behavior or sleeping more than usual, possibly aggressive or destructive behavior, inappropriate elimination in their home, or calling out/howling in an unusual way for their companion.
+Of course, they may not fully comprehend the concept of death and all of its metaphysical implications, but they do know that another dog in their life is missing It is a situation where they have lost the companionship when the other dog is no longer around.
+Some other examples of grieving may be lethargic behavior or sleeping more than usual, possibly aggressive or destructive behavior, inappropriate elimination in their home, or calling out/howling unusually for their companion.
 Possibly even continued searching for their friend or becoming extra clingy to their owner.

 Dogs also pick up on our grief.
-They watch our facial expressions, moods, postures.
+They watch our facial expressions, moods, and postures.
 Dogs are smarter than we give them credit for.
 They know when their human is feeling stressed.
-There is nothing wrong with giving your furbaby an extra treat, or an extra hug or walk or just to cuddle with you.
+There is nothing wrong with giving your fur baby an extra treat, or an extra hug or walk or just to cuddle with you.

 The length of time also varies from dog to dog, just as it does from person to person.
 Typically, it has been shown in studies that it lasts anywhere from two to six months.